ankor-ai/Algorithms/Optimization-Algorithms/Iterative-Algorithms/Newton-Method/README.md

 ## Newton's method for a one variable function

-In the one-dimensional problem, Newton's method finds the roots attempts to construct a sequence x_n from an initial guess x0 that converges towards some value x* satisfying f ′(x*)=0.
+In the one-dimensional problem, Newton's method finds the roots attempts to construct a sequence x\_n from an initial guess x0 that converges towards some value x* satisfying f'(x*)=0.
 This x* is a stationary point of f.

 <p align="center">
   <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/e06f508d23a4ee050f8af7b46f2e345b9dd6b2f2">